Potential Financial Steps for T-Mobile Employees in January

 2. cash flow.

 The pain of both can be reduced by contributing some of the annual bonus to the 401(k).
-Specifically, that would be done with the after-tax bonus contribution option.
-That’s for the STIP - Short Term Incentive Plan - paid to salaried employees in mid to late February.
+That would be done through the after-tax bonus contribution option.
+A salaried employee would receive less to their checking account when the bonus (Short Term Incentive Plan) is paid in the back half of February.

 Someone would only need to transfer the after-tax 401(k) contribution to their Roth IRA once a year.
 It’s best to do so immediately before the investment values change.
-Fidelity will automatically whisk these contributions away if the employee calls to set it up in advance.
+Fidelity may be able to whisk these contributions away if the employee calls to set that up in advance.

 Let’s assume our employee who earns $100,000 a year is paid: